vikejs/vike/README.md

 +------------------+                  +-----------------+
 ```

 > :warning: If your sub routes don't need URLs (if it's fine that the Product Pricing and the Product Reviews share the same URL `/product/42`), then you can simply use a stateful component instead.
-(When the user clicks on the "pricing" link => the stateful component changes its internal state `productView` to show the pricing view.)
+(When the user clicks on the "pricing" link => the stateful component changes its internal state `productView` to `'pricing'` to show the pricing view.)

 By default,
 `vite-plugin-ssr` does [Server-side Routing](#server-side-routing-vs-client-side-routing),